DeepSourceCorp/SCATR/README.md

 ### `excluded_dirs`

 SCATR optionally also accepts a list of directories (absolute or relative to the `cwd`) from which results are excluded.
-Say for example, an issue was raised in one of the excluded directory.
+Say, for example, an issue was raised in one of the excluded directories.
 SCATR will ignore matching any files inside the `excluded_dirs`.
-Same applies for Autofix.
+The same applies to Autofix.

 ## Testing Checks